hantsy/ee8-sandbox/README.md

 ## Migration to Jakarta EE 8

-In our project, when migrating the existing project to Jakarta EE 8, use the following new Jakarta EE API instead.
+In our project, when migrating the existing project to Jakarta EE 8, use the following new Jakarta EE API instead in your Maven POM.

 ```xml
 <dependency>